 3. Skipping the 9 to 5

 Workplaces are no longer required to have a fixed 9 a.m. to 5 p.m. schedule.
 Employers are giving the much-needed flexibility that top talent are searching for when choosing a firm to join.
 This is done by allowing employees to alter their time to earlier or later in the day based on commuting hours, school pick-up schedules, or doctor’s appointments.
+Some organizations are even adopting a 4-day work week into their work policies.
 An employee can simply change their day’s schedule to accommodate an early-morning dentist visit rather than taking paid time off.

 This trend started as a way to cater to the work preferences of Millennials, but soon organizations that employees overall have benefited from flexible work arrangements.